Alack1/RESEMO/README.md

 # RESEMO

 🔥**Note**: This dataset is about to be released.
-Please stay tuned to this page for the latest updates.
+If you need to use our dataset, please send an email to xiechenfei@ustc.mail.edu.cn to obtain it.

 ## Dataset Overview